k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: saving versus ball & chain
 - Fix: a couple typos
 - Eating the Hand of Vecna is bad for you
+- Fix: the Hand of Vecna could disappear if the game is saved/reloaded after attempting to over-enchant